Cheruugit/Cheruugit/README.md

 ---

 <h2 align="left">About Me:</h2>
-<p align="left">My journey into data science is compelling and showcases my determination and enthusiasm for the field.
-Here's a condensed version of my introduction:</p>

 <p align="left">Originally i had delved into web development in both frontend and backend technologies, where I craved a new challenge.
 This led me to discover the captivating world of data science during my third year of computer science studies.</p>